Defining Design Requirements Using the Constraint Manager in Altium Designer

 • To remove objects from a class to which they are currently added, select them, then right-click the selection and choose the Classes » Remove Selected from Class command from the context menu.

-• To edit an existing class, right-click its entry and select the Classes » Edit Class command from the context menu to access the Edit Class dialog, where you can edit the name and members of the class.
+• To edit a class, right-click its entry and select the Classes » Edit Class command from the context menu to access the Edit Class dialog, where you can edit the name and members of the class.

 Alternatively, you can use the Object Class Explorer dialog to add, edit, and remove classes.
 Right-click in the grid area and select the Classes » Class Explorer command from the context menu to open the dialog.